Madden NFL '96

 Madden NFL '96 is a football video game designed for the 1995 NFL season, licensed by the NFL.
-Publisher Electronic Arts intended for it to be the first licensed NFL game for the PlayStation, but the PlayStation version was delayed and ultimately cancelled, with the game being published only for previous-generation consoles, PCs, and handhelds.
+Publisher EA Sports intended for it to be the first licensed NFL game for the PlayStation, but the PlayStation version was delayed and ultimately cancelled, with the game being published only for previous-generation consoles, PCs, and handhelds.
 Compared to previous Madden NFL games, the AI has been boosted and can now hurry in two-minute drill situations, spike the ball, and cover the receivers with better efficiency.
 In addition to the 16-bit console and portable versions, a DOS version was also released under the title of Madden NFL Football: Limited Edition in 1996.

-The game was well-received by critics, with the improved A.I. garnering the most praise.
-It was the last to explicitly be endorsed by the NFL on Fox, although a knock-off/rendition of the NFL on Fox theme would continue to be used in Madden for several years afterward.
+The game was well received by critics, with the improved A.I. garnering the most praise.
+It was the last to explicitly be endorsed by the NFL on Fox, although a 16-bit rendition of the NFL on Fox theme by Scott Schreer would continue to be used in Madden for several years afterward.

 Gameplay

 The Create a Player feature is added, which includes position-specific mini-games that determine the ability of the player.

 The game is the first in the Madden series to include secret "classic" teams.
 Each time a player wins Super Bowl XXX, the victory screen reveals a code for the winning team, such as BYBYLA for the recently relocated Oakland Raiders.
 Having both debuted in 1995, the Jacksonville Jaguars unlock an All-Madden super squad, and the Carolina Panthers unlock a playable NFLPA team made up of free agents and user created players.
-Each of the established 28 teams unlock the lineup from their historical best season, ranging from the 1960 Philadelphia Eagles) to the 1986 New York Giants.
+Each of the established 28 teams unlock the lineup from their historical best season, ranging from the 1960 Philadelphia Eagles to the 1986 New York Giants.
 The classic teams have golden logos, historical stadiums, but the rosters consist of jersey numbers only, no names.